 These are all things that we use in our lives and work so much already.
 Especially if you work in tech or startups, or own your own business.
 I know that there’s such a good chance that you use a project management tool and automation.

-But has it ever occurred to you to use that stuff for your health and self-care too?
+But has it ever occurred to you to use those apps for your health and self-care too?

 Through self-care tools and systems, I slowly got healthier, changed my mindset around self-care, and got my workaholism under control.